“The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.” - James Clear

 - Goals are at odds with long-term progress.

-Reviewing and tracking your goals and your progress towards them is an important way to keep yourself motivated and accountable.
+Reviewing your goals to make the journey meaningful, and tracking your progress towards them is what is important in keeping yourself motivated and accountable, and not the end results themselves.
 Apart from plotting your milestones, reminding yourself of your "why"s every now and then is key in your success as well.
-As you track your goals and you're able to see how much you've done, you'll be able to see how far you've come.
+As you track your goals; that should be specific, measurable, achievable, realistic, and timed goals, and you're able to see and plot how much you've done, you'll be able to see how far you've come.
 You'll also be able to see if you're heading in the right direction, and if any adjustments need to be made.

 To do this, you can consider using a habit tracker or by reflecting in a personal diary; tools that are available in the Journey app.
 Habit trackers can be used to mark off the days you've stuck to your plans and to your goals, and having a personal diary can provide you a space to reflect and recalibrate whenever need be when you set foot on a transformative path.